 We are committed to providing a meaningful and accessible experience for everyone who attends the symposium.
-If you would like to request a specific accommodation, please contact the symposium organizers at email@example.com and we will do our best to make the necessary arrangements.
-Unfortunately, many spaces at Lewis & Clark College are not fully accessible, particularly by wheelchair.
-If you contact us in advance, we can work with you more fully.
+If you would like to request a specific accommodation, please contact the symposium organizers at email@example.com.

 We ask that symposium participants remain fragrance free as much as possible so the symposium can remain an accessible space for people with chemical sensitivities.

 We are sorry that we are unable to provide childcare during the symposium.

 Various support services are available during the symposium.
 Please feel free to talk with a symposium volunteer if you need direction or assistance.